Royal Marines Reserve: Phase 1

 Phase 1 lasts for at least 6 months and is the beginning of RMR basic training.
 It is designed to introduce recruits to the rudiments of individual skills and fieldcraft.
 Recruits must complete 6 Weekend training periods in addition to training for two hours for one evening a week.
 On completion of their phase 1 training, recruits are required to attend a 2-week course at the Commando Training Centre Royal Marines (CTCRM).
 Recruits wear the blue beret with red badge backing issued to RM personnel who have not passed the commando course.

 Basic fieldcraft - Instruction on how to fend for themselves under field conditions.
 This covers the construction of different types of shelters ("bivvies"), the use of the different types of ration pack, how to maintain themselves and their standards of hygiene under arduous conditions, camouflage and concealment.

 Navigation - Theoretical and practical aspects of finding their way over all types of terrain by day and night.

-Weapon training - Instruction on how to handle, maintain, strip and clean their 5.56 mm Rifle.
+Weapon training - Instruction on how to handle, maintain, strip and clean their SA80 rifle.

 Physical training - It is important from the outset, it is progressive and prepares recruits for Battle Physical Training (BPT) in Phase 2.
 Physical training periods concentrate on introducing and developing the techniques required for rope climbing, regains, fireman's carry and obstacle courses with an introduction to speed marching and load carries.
 However, it is necessary for recruits to continue fitness training in their own time in order to build their strength and endurance to the required level.

 Field exercises - Recruits are taught and tested on how they fend for themselves under field conditions, they soon learn that their comfort and survival in the field and on operations begins with good personal organisation and preparedness.
 To bring these points home there is usually an inspection every morning — the NCOs have an eagle eye for detail.

 Confirmation Course - This two-week course is designed as a test of the recruit's individual and physical skills.
-Recruits must pass at an acceptable and comparable level to his regular counterpart.
-The course also introduces the recruits to CTCRM and provides an insight into the conduct of the commando tests while assessing the skills learnt and practiced at his unit.
+Recruits must pass at an acceptable and comparable level to their counterparts in regular service.
+The course also introduces the recruits to CTCRM and provides an insight into the conduct of the commando tests while assessing the skills learnt and practiced at their unit.